Army MOS 18x: Your Fast Track to Special Forces

 Special Operations Preparation Course

-The 4-week Special Operations Preparation Course (SOPC) at Fort Bragg is your first taste of Special Forces training.
-It focuses on:
+The 4-week Special Operations Preparation Course (SOPC) at Fort Bragg marks your introduction to Special Forces training.

 • Land navigation